mikscavb/blindly_beta/README.md

 # Blindly

 Blindly is a local-first desktop app for blind smelling evaluation of perfume materials.
+I built this because I got tired of excel sheets.
+The way I use it is with 2ml amber sample bottles with only 0.1g of material in each and little plug inserts to help prevent evaporation when not in use.
+Each bottle has a 3 digit code on a sticker on its bottom.
+To make blind smelling and training efficient, I built Blindly.

 Current public release: `1.0.0`